spacegraphcats/spacegraphcats/doc/02-spacegraphcats-use-cases.md

 2. do not match any sequences in databases

 We have some experiences with working with these kinds of reads and outline some approaches we have taken to working with them in the past.
-This is still an active area of research that can benefit from the creativity of the spacegraphcats community!
+This is still an active area of research that can benefit from the creativity of the metagenomics community!

 ### Try an amino acid assembler